 Title III of the Americans with Disabilities Act prohibits places of public accommodation from discriminating against persons with disabilities.
 Decades later, countless Colorado businesses and facilities are still non-compliant.
 And sadly, compliance enforcement is understaffed and to the detriment of millions of disabled people.

-Fortunately, Colorado law allows for monetary damages, as well as attorneys fees to the prevailing party.
+Fortunately, Colorado law allows for monetary damages in some cases, as well as attorneys fees to the prevailing party.
 If you have been restricted from equal access to a place open to the public and would like that corrected, we'd love to talk with you.
 You can help stop these discriminatory practices and/or apathetic attitudes and efforts toward compliance.
 Click here.